UP-4303/UP-4303/README.md

 Hi, I’m @UP-4303 !
 My native language is french but I also speak english.
 I'm also currently learning japanese.
-I am a 3rd year student in CMI Informatique
+I am a 3rd year student in CMI Informatique (IT, specialized in programming)

 Here's a list of all languages/framework/famous libraries/softwares i've used more than one time :